rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

     Spain](http://en.wikipedia.org/wiki/Beggars_in_Spain) well enough,
     but it describes a very light progression in intelligence/capability, and I found the political aspects just kind of weird.
-I simply had trouble seeing what her (the author's) point was.
+I simply had trouble seeing what her (the author\'s) point was.
--   I'm going to partially ''dis''reccomend the Revelation Space series by [Alistair Reynolds](http://voxish.tripod.com/); I like heroism, and I like the good guys to win in the end.
-In those rare cases where I enjoy really dark fiction, it's in short story form; I can't take very much of it.
+-   I\'m going to partially \'\'dis\'\'reccomend the Revelation Space
+    series by [Alistair Reynolds](http://voxish.tripod.com/); I like
+    heroism, and I like the good guys to win in the end.
+In those rare cases where I enjoy really dark fiction, it\'s in short story form;
+    I can\'t take very much of it.
 This series felt to me like a constant slog through awful things happening to people, and I kept expecting it to resolve positively, and it never did, which upset me quite a bit.
-    Having said that, if you like that sort of thing you'll like this.
-    It's full of *fantastically* creative SF ideas, no doubt about it.
+Having said that, if you like that sort of thing you\'ll like this.
+It\'s full of *fantastically* creative SF ideas, no doubt about it.

  NOT SUPPORTED: \~hc\~ (html comment opener) BEGIN: html comment